ConfederacyOfGaia/Gaia/way-of-flowing-water.md

 When a creature attacks you with a melee attack, you can use your reaction to reduce the damage you take from the attack by 1d10 + your Dexterity modifier + your monk level.
 If you reduce the damage to 0, or if the attack misses, as part of the same reaction you can attempt to throw the creature off balance.
 You can expend 1 ki point and impose one of the following effects on that creature:

 - It must succeed on a Dexterity saving throw or be knocked prone.
-- It must make a Strength saving throw.
-If it fails, you can push it up to 15 feet away from you.
+- It must succeed on a Strength saving throw or be pushed up to 15 feet away from you.

-#### Absorb Momentum

-Starting at 11th level, your mastery of momentum allows you to absorb energy from an attack and use it to your benefit.
-When you reduce damage from a successful melee attack, you can choose to gain temporary hit points equal to the amount you reduced the damage by.
-These hit point last for 1 minute, or until you are restrained, incapacitated, or dead.
+- You can make a single unarmed strike against it, with advantage.
+- You may attempt to Grapple it, with advantage.

+#### Crashing Water Barrage

+Upon reaching 11th level, you've fully embraced the ideals of your training and learn to overwhelm opponents like crashing water.
+Whenever you hit a single target with three or more attacks in one round, you can spend 1  or more ki points to force the creature to make a Constitution saving throw against your Ki save DC.
+On a failure, the creature suffers the effects of the *slow* spell for a number of rounds equal to the number of ki points you spend.

-#### Redirect Probability
+#### [17th level]

-At 17th level, your mastery of momentum and flow allows you to affect probability.
-For a cost of 3 ki points, as a reaction to an attack by a creature you are in melee combat with, you can cause it to reroll any attack roll.